 Ben-Zimra interjected.
 “There is a spirit at work upon the land.
 I can give it a name.
 This spirit is new to the land and knows nothing of your constitution.
 Its name is Thamiel.
 This demon embodies the principle which attacks the unified grandeur of the universe.
+It undoes unity.
+It separates things that should be joined.
 Thamiel represents the force that venerates extremes of prejudice and perception.
 Thamiel represents the force that breaks the link between being and nothingness, consigning each to mutually exclusive isolation.”

 Congrieve interrupted, saying to Cassiopeia, “Do you have any idea what he just said?”

 “It’s the stew.
 The taste is so strong, I keep forgetting how heavily they spiked it.”